 However, before chemotherapy treatment, seek advice from the surgeon due to the side effects of this treatment.
 The effects may include hair loss, fatigue, infertility, nausea, and diarrhea

 It is one of the common parts of the cancer treatment plan.

 For this method of treatment, a surgeon may remove the tumor and a small margin of surrounding healthy tissue in the cervix to slow or even terminate the spread of the disease.

 iv).
 Palliative care

-It is a special medical care that emphasizes on pain relief and other symptoms of a fatal illness.
+It is specialized medical care that emphasizes pain relief and other symptoms of a fatal illness.
 This involves using genetic testing to check and identify the best treatments for cancer.

 v).
 Targeted therapy

 Targeted therapy prevents cancer cells from replicating.
 The drug eliminates cancer cells and destroys them, leaving healthy cells.